ray-project/ray/doc/source/ray-core/walkthrough.rst

 Defining the Sampling Task
 --------------------------
-After our actor is defined, we now define a Ray task that does the sampling up to the given times and returns the number of samples that are inside the circle.
+After our actor is defined, we now define a Ray task that does the sampling up to ``num_samples`` and returns the number of samples that are inside the circle.
 Ray tasks are stateless functions.
 They execute asynchronously, and run in parallel.

 .. literalinclude:: doc_code/getting_started.py